-Jesus commanded the church to make disciples and to baptise them: "Therefore go and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you."
+Jesus commanded us to make disciples and to baptise them: “Go and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.”
 (Matthew 28:19-20).

 For this reason, believer's baptism is a requirement of church membership in OCC, and many other churches.

 Baptism is a wonderful blessing, because it provides: